-Upon the reopening of the aquarium on September 21, 2020, the Education Department designed and implemented a special Saturday Oceans Workshop.
+A brief reopening of the aquarium was announced for September 21, 2020, at 25% capacity, which lasted barely for five weeks before a complete shutdown was reordered in San Francisco.
+The Bay Academy team used the window of opportunity to offer a special Saturday Oceans Workshop.
 This provided an outdoor engagement with an Education Specialist with various scientific techniques of water sampling, plankton analysis (food webs), animal adaptations among other concepts.